Dec 10, 2024

 2. Product Bundling

-Create bundles of related products at a slightly discounted rate to encourage customers to buy more items in a single order.
+Create bundles of related products at a slightly discounted rate to encourage shoppers to buy more items in a single order.

 💡 Shopify app recommendation: